Imagine suddenly finding a live mouse in your house!

 - Seal food and pet food securely.

-- Use lockable trash cans to keep mice away.
+- Use lockable garbage cans to keep mice out.

-In addition to the hantavirus, mice can also transmit other diseases such as leptospirosis , which can be transmitted to humans through contact with water or food contaminated with the urine of infected animals.
-To protect yourself and your family, it is important to avoid direct contact and wash your hands thoroughly on a regular basis, especially after being in areas that may be frequented by mice.
+Besides hantavirus, mice can also transmit other diseases such as leptospirosis , which can be spread to humans through contact with water or food contaminated with the urine of infected animals.
+To protect yourself and your family, it is important to avoid direct contact and wash your hands thoroughly and regularly, especially after being in areas frequented by mice.
 Other precautions include:

 - Wearing gloves when working with materials that may be contaminated.

-- Dampening dust in areas where mouse droppings may be present to prevent inhalation of contaminated particles.
+- Moistening dust in areas where mouse droppings may be present to prevent the inhalation of contaminated particles.

 Use of an exterminator in case of mouse infestation

-If you are faced with a mouse problem and natural methods are not enough, it may be time to consider hiring a professional exterminator.
-Exterminators use specialized techniques and tools, such as bait and snap traps, to control mice quickly and effectively.
-They also offer discreet treatment so no one in your area needs to know about your mouse problem.
+If you're dealing with a mouse problem and natural methods aren't working, it might be time to hire a professional exterminator.
+Exterminators use specialized techniques and methods, such as bait and snap traps, to get rid of mice quickly and effectively.
+They also offer discreet service, so no one in your neighborhood needs to know about your mouse problem.

-Pest control experts are trained not only to eliminate mouse infestations, but also to implement preventative measures to avoid future problems.
-This includes safely placing bait stations and advising on how to prevent mouse entry.
+Pest control experts are not only trained to eliminate mouse infestations, but also to implement preventative measures to avoid future problems.
+This includes the safe placement of bait stations and advice on how to prevent mice from entering your home.
 A professional exterminator can help you keep your home mouse-free for the long term.

 Cats as natural mouse hunters

-Cats are known to be effective mouse hunters.
-Their natural instinct drives them to hunt mice, making them an eco-friendly solution to mouse problems.
+Cats are known for being effective mouse hunters.
+Their natural instinct drives them to hunt mice, making them an environmentally friendly solution to mouse problems.
 You can take advantage of this by keeping a cat or strategically placing used cat litter.
-The smell of the litter acts as a deterrent to mice, as they perceive the smell of cats as a potential threat and will quickly run away.
+The smell of the litter deters mice, as they perceive the scent of cats as a potential threat and will quickly flee.

-Glue traps are one of the mouse control methods often used in warehouses and distribution centers.
-They consist of a strong adhesive that is applied to a flat surface.
-Mice that walk over the trap remain stuck and cannot escape.
+Glue traps are a common method of mouse control, often used in warehouses and distribution centers.
+They consist of a strong adhesive applied to a flat surface.
+Mice that walk over the trap get stuck and cannot escape.
 These traps are particularly effective in areas where traditional snap traps or poison baits cannot or should not be used.

 Despite their effectiveness, glue traps are banned in many countries, including Germany, due to the animal cruelty involved.
 Mice caught in these traps often suffer a slow and painful death.
-It is important to find out about the laws and regulations in your country before choosing this method.
-Alternatively, there are humane methods such as live traps that catch the mice without harming them.
+It is important to check the laws and regulations in your country before choosing this method.
+Alternatively, there are humane methods such as live traps, which catch mice without harming them.

-Prevent mice in the house with Flappies smart cat flap
+Keep mice out of your house with Flappies smart cat flap

-Have you ever wished that your cat would no longer bring mice into your house?
-With the intelligent cat flap from Flappie, this is now possible.
-This innovative flap detects whether your cat has a mouse or other small intruder with it and denies entry in this case.
+Have you ever wished your cat wouldn't bring mice into the house anymore?
+With the Flappie smart cat flap, that's now possible.
+This innovative flap detects if your cat is carrying a mouse or other small intruder and denies access.
 This keeps your home clean and free of unwanted guests.
 The advantages are obvious: no more unpleasant surprises and a more hygienic environment for you and your family.

-The Flappie cat flap not only offers selective access control, but also easy handling through the associated Flappie app .
-Using this app, you can manage the flap's settings, receive notifications and even see live what's happening in front of the flap.
-Here are some highlights of the app:
+The Flappie cat flap not only offers selective access control, but also easy operation via the accompanying Flappie app .
+Through this app, you can manage the flap's settings, receive notifications, and even see live what's happening in front of the flap.
+Here are some of the app's highlights:

-- Notifications : Get instant updates when your cat tries to come home with prey.
+- Notifications : Get instant updates when your cat tries to bring home prey.

 - Remote control : Adjust the cat flap settings from anywhere.

-- Live View : See what your cat is doing, no matter where you are.
+- Live view : See what your cat is doing right now, no matter where you are.

-Visit flappie.ch to learn more about this smart solution and how you can implement it in your home.
+Visit flappiedoors.com to learn more about this smart solution and how you can implement it in your home.

 Frequently Asked Questions